kakitone/workingMetaFinisherSC/README.md

         python -m srcRefactor.repeatPhaserLib.aSplitter destinedFolder mummerPath

 ### Example ###
-Below is a step by step example on running MetaFinisherSC on the testset provided(for simplicity we use the only long read mode here).
+Below is a step by step example on running MetaFinisherSC on the testset provided.
+In this example, there are two misassembled contigs and we will fix the misassemblies and join them back correctly.
+The reads are synthetic reads extracted from two synthetic species of different abundances(20X and 50X respectively).
+Both species share a common segment of length 12000 bp and that the readlength is 6000bp.

 1. Clone MetaFinisherSC